 Please participate and strive throughout the year to prevent workplace injuries, illnesses and deaths.

-* The most recent statistics from the Association of Workers' Compensation Boards of Canada (AWCBC) tell us that in 2017, 951 workplace fatalities were recorded in Canada, an increase of 46 from the previous year.
-Among these deaths were 23 young workers aged 15-24.
+* The most recent statistics from the Association of Workers' Compensation Boards of Canada (AWCBC) tell us that in 2019, 925 workplace fatalities were recorded in Canada.
+882 were male workers, and 43 were female workers.
+Among these deaths were 29 young workers aged 15-24.

 Every day workers leave their home and their family expecting to see them later that same day.
 They do not leave home expecting to die.